What Are Strawberries?

-The strawberry was native to North America and indeed to many continents long before it became a cultivate garden staple.
-The first peoples were gathering and using the fruit in cooking long before the colonists arrived.
-The Ancient Romans wrote about the wide range of medicinal uses of the strawberry.
-In the middle to late 1300’s the French began introducing wild strawberry plantings into their gardens.
-By the late 1700’s to early 1800’s strawberry hybrids were beginning to be more widely planted across Europe and North America.
+The strawberry was native to North America and many continents long before it became a cultivated garden staple.
+First Peoples were gathering and using strawberries in cooking well before the arrival of colonists.
+Ancient Romans also wrote about their wide range of medicinal uses.
+By the 1300s, the French began introducing wild strawberry plantings into their gardens.
+By the late 1700s and early 1800s, strawberry hybrids became more widely planted across Europe and North America.

-Nothing says welcome to summer like the freshly picked sweet decadence of a sun warmed strawberry!!
-If you haven’t had the chance to try a strawberry fresh from the plant you are missing out!!
-There are an abundance of varieties to choose from for almost any garden or patio, from wild strawberries to the prolific June-Bearers, to the consistent producers of the Day Neutral berries.
-Strawberries can be eaten fresh, cooked into jams and pies, used in wines, smoothies and syrups.
+Nothing says “welcome to summer” like the freshly picked sweet decadence of a sun-warmed strawberry!
+If you haven’t tried one fresh off the plant, you're missing out.
+There are abundant varieties available—from wild strawberries to prolific June-bearers to the ever-producing day-neutral types.
+Strawberries can be eaten fresh, made into jams and pies, or used in wine, smoothies, and syrups.

-Here at Art's Nursery we love our Strawberries!
-We're happy that we get to bring in so many different kinds and sizes throughout the season!
-Stop by while strawberries are in season and check out our vast selection, usually found in the seasonal house.
-If you're making a special trip in, please give us a call so we can let you know our current inventory!
+Here at Art's Nursery, we love our strawberries!
+We’re thrilled to bring in many different kinds throughout the season.
+Stop by while strawberries are in stock and check out our selection in the seasonal house.
+If you're making a special trip, give us a call first to confirm availability.

 Planting